Subspecialty Certification Exam

 The Neurophysiology Subspecialty Certification Exam evaluates the neuroscientific basis, terminology, and interpretation of electroencephalography, evoked potentials, electromyography, and polysomnography as applied to clinical judgment in the diagnosis and treatment in the practice of osteopathic neurology.

-The three-hour exam consists of three sections: Neuroimaging/Neuropathology, EEG/Evoked Potentials, and Electrodiagnosis (EMG, NCV, and Late Potentials).
-Each section is about 50 minutes in length.
+The three-hour exam consists of two sections: Neuroimaging/Neuropathology, EEG/Evoked Potentials, and Electrodiagnosis (EMG, NCV, and Late Potentials).
+Each section is about 90 minutes in length.

 - The EEG and Evoked Potentials section consists of multiple-choice questions on neurophysiologic waveform data with clinical adult and pediatric case information.